 It’s the third-highest rate in the country at 2.36 teen driver deaths per 10,000 licensed drivers under 19 years old.
 For perspective, there were 42 teen driver deaths in North Carolina in 2017.
 In New York, a state with 42% more licensed teen drivers, there were only 19.

-According to the North Carolina Highway Patrol, a total of 142 teens died on North Carolina roads between January 1 and November 20, 2020.
+According to the North Carolina Department of Transportation’s annual Crash Facts book, 107 teens died on North Carolina roads in 2020, up 34% from the previous year.
 While we do not know the methodologies used to gather the data, that number dwarfs the number of teen fatalities recorded by the North Carolina Department of Transportation in 2019, which was 80.
 We’ve already analyzed the effect of COVID-19 on car crashes, but if these numbers are comparable, they’re alarming.

 The NCDOT’s annual Crash Facts book shows that teens, whether drivers or passengers, are still engaging in risky behavior and not wearing their seat belts.
 Why they were not buckled in is a matter of speculation, but we believe it may come down to two factors: teens are more prone to risky behavior, and/or they are not getting proper example behavior from their parents.